Program: Astrophysics (BS)

 5. Value the integrity of the scientific enterprise.

-(1. Demonstrate comprehensive knowledge in one or more general subject areas related to, but not confined to, a specific area of interest., 2.
-Demonstrate understanding of research methodology and techniques specific to one’s field of study., 5.
-Proficiently communicate and disseminate information in a manner relevant to the field and intended audience., 6.
-Conduct research or projects as a responsible and ethical professional, including consideration of and respect for other cultural perspectives., 7.
+(1. Demonstrate comprehensive knowledge in one or more general subject areas related to, but not confined to, a specific area of interest., 1b.
+Specialized study in an academic field, 5.
+Proficiently communicate and disseminate information in a manner relevant to the field and intended audience., 2c.
+Communicate and report, 7.
 Interact professionally with others., 3d.
 Civic participation)

 2) Your program's SLOs are published as follows.
 Please update as needed.